Updated April 7, 2026

 That's why cloud-native security practices are more important than ever.

-Old-school security worked like a castle — build tall walls and keep threats outside.
-But cloud infrastructure is distributed across regions and providers.
+However, cloud infrastructure is distributed across regions and providers, creating unique challenges that traditional security practices don’t address.
 Your application might run on AWS Lambda in Virginia, pull data from Google Cloud Storage in Belgium, and serve users through Cloudflare's global network.
 All this demands a different approach.

 Security is now a part of your DevOps workflow.
 Every code commit needs scanning, and every runtime behavior gets monitored.
 This "shift-left" mindset catches problems before they reach production.